yoaverez/ProtoGenerationLib/README.md

 protoDefinitions.WriteToFiles("<The path to the proto root>", "<The path from the proto root in which to write all the protos>");

-// Or you can write them to strings. var protos = protoDefinitions.WriteToFiles();
+// Or you can write them to strings. var protos = protoDefinitions.WriteToStrings();
 ```

 This example utilize the default configurations objects.

 You can also change the configuration or add specific customizations.

-To change the configuration of the generator, just edit the default configuration object `ProtoGenerationOptions.Default` or create new default configuration object by calling the `ProtoGenerationOptions.CreateDefaultProtoGenerationOptions` method and pass it to the `GenerateProtos` method.
+To change the configuration of the generator, just edit the default configuration object `ProtoGenerationOptions.Default` or create new configuration object by calling the `ProtoGenerationOptions` constructor method and pass it to the `GenerateProtos` method.

-For more information, see:
+## 4. Roadmap

+- [x] v1.0.0 - Core library functionality released
+- [ ] v1.1.0 - Support documentation extraction from C# xml documentation

+## 5. Additional Samples

+The solution contains a [SampleApp](src/SampleApp/) project that
+contains samples of how this library can be used.

+The samples resulted proto files are located inside the [SampleApp.GeneratedProtos](src/SampleApp.GeneratedProtos/Protos/) directory.

+## 6. Additional Docs

 * [Configuration Guide](docs/configuration.md)
 * [Customization Guide](docs/customization.md)
 * [Pre Defined Strategies Guide](docs/pre-defined-strategies.md)